FikaWorks/kubectl-plugins/README.md

 Options:
-    -n, --namespace='': If present, the namespace scope for this CLI request -h, --help='': Deplay this help
+    -n, --namespace='': If present, the namespace scope for this CLI request -h, --help='': Display this help
 ```

 ### prune-secrets usage